 (c) Subject to the provisions of staff regulation 3.4 (a), the full amount of the dependency allowance provided under that regulation and under the Staff Rules in respect of a dependent child shall be payable, except where the staff member or his or her spouse receives a direct governmental grant in respect of the same child.
 Where such a governmental grant is made, the dependency allowance payable under this rule shall be the approximate amount by which the governmental grant is less than the dependency allowance set out under the Staff Regulations and Staff Rules.
-In no case shall the sum of the two payments be less than the rate set out under the Staff Regulations and Staff Rules.
+No dependency allowance is payable if the governmental grant is equal to or exceeds the rate set out under the Staff Regulations and Staff Rules.